erSubhashThapa/100daysofcode/r1-log.md

   >By default you cannot pass arguments to a callback function

-  It said you need closures to pass arguments to a callback.
+  You need closures to pass arguments to a callback.

   ## Closures